rycus86/githooks/README.md

 - `post-merge`
 - `pre-push`

-Since `githooks` overwrites the hooks in `.git/hooks`, it will also run all *Git LFS* hooks internally if the `git-lfs` executable is found on the system path.
+Since Githooks overwrites the hooks in `.git/hooks`, it will also run all *Git LFS* hooks internally if the `git-lfs` executable is found on the system path.
 You can enforce having `git-lfs` installed on the system by placing a `./githooks/.lfs-required` file inside the repository, then if `git-lfs` is missing, a warning is shown and the hook will exit with code `1`.
 For some `post-*` hooks this does not mean that the outcome of the git command can be influenced even tough the exit code is `1`, for example `post-commit` hooks can't fail commits.
 A clone of a repository containing this file might still work but would issue a warning and exit with code `1`, a push - however - will fail if `git-lfs` is missing.

 It is advisable for repositories using *Git LFS* to also have a pre-commit hook (e.g. `examples/lfs/pre-commit`) checked in which enforces a correct installation of *Git LFS*.